 - Alternately, pressing two Morote Shotei Uke down at the top of an opponent’s outstretched forearms will cause his or her hands to move downward as their head is pulled down and forward, allowing you to strike with dual index knuckle strikes to the opponent’s head, a combination that Taichichuan (Tai Chi) refers to as Striking the Tiger’s Ears.

 In the first three options above you would likely want to move off of your opponent’s center while initiating the blocking sequence.
-The last three options might suggest staying somewhere near the opponent’s center so that you can easily reach both of their arms – but you should consider how you could accomplish each of these sequences by moving off center as well.
+The last three options might suggest staying somewhere near the opponent’s center so that you can easily reach both of his or her arms – but you should consider how you could accomplish each of these sequences by moving off-center as well.
 You might have occasion to use either version.

 Morote Chudan Barai Uke

-Executing this block normally requires that you perform some form of escape stepping pattern to move out of the direct line of fire.
+Executing Morote Chudan Barai Uke normally requires that you perform some form of escape stepping pattern to move out of the direct line of fire, usually moving to the outside of the incoming strike.
 The blocks are usually both concurrently focused on a single arm.
 Your back arm will sweep inward and encounter the inside edge of your opponent’s forearm, often near the wrist.
 Your front arm will sweep inward in the opposite direction and impact the outside of your opponent’s upper arm, often just above the elbow.

 The blocking surface can be the closed fists or the forearms (using the open palms would make this a Morote Shotei Uke).
 This block is often used to simply interrupt a strike and then manipulate the opponent, but the block has many other uses.
-With sufficient impact the blocks can hyper-extend the opponent’s elbow causing significant pain.
+You may note that if you apply adequate pressure, the opponent may have difficulty returning his or her arm.
+With sufficient impact, the blocks can hyper-extend the opponent’s elbow causing significant pain.
 With more force the elbow joint might be more seriously damaged, rendering the arm unusable (this, by the way, is one of the reasons we always insist that your arms remain slightly bent so that you reduce the risk of this type of injury to yourself).
 While we do not encourage causing injury to others, the latter version of this blocking strategy might be warranted if your opponent is intent on causing you harm.

 Morote Ura Chudan Kote Uke

-This block is related to the Morote Outward Extended Block but the blocks are delivered such that the palm of your closed fists will face your bicep muscles at the conclusion of the blocks.
-The blocking surface is the forearm of each arm and rotational delivery is used to both distribute energy over a larger surface area and to impart manipulation and influence over your opponent’s structure.
+Morote Ura Chudan Kote Uke is related to the Morote Kakiwake Uke, but the blocks are delivered such that the palm of your closed fists will face your bicep muscles after the blocks.
+The blocking surface is the forearm of each arm, and rotational delivery is used to both distribute energy over a larger surface area and to impart manipulation and influence over your opponent’s structure.

 If this block is performed with open hands then the hands can immediately invert and then descend following the blocks to check the outside edge of your opponent’s arms.
 This will prevent the assailant from performing a circular arm strike against you.